aabudu16/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+charles.homePlanet will be "Pluto" after the code has been ran. charlesFromJupiter.homePlanet will be "Jupiter" because it is a value type

-## Question 5
+## Question 5√

-Here's a struct that represents a bank account:
+Here's a struct that represents a bank account: √

 ```swift
 struct BankAccount {